 You can also use oil diffusers and essential oils instead of burning candles.
 Oil diffusers usually fill your house’s air with whatever scent you want, and it’s all-natural.
 Generally, diffusers come in different sizes and shapes, meaning you can get one that easily blends into your home’s interior design.
 You can also get diffusers that add atmosphere to your home and light up your space, just like candles would.

 If you’d like to eliminate air pollution from burning candles in your house, you can select an aromatherapy alternative such as a candle warmer.
 Candle warmers utilize electricity to warm up the candle wax without a flame.
 That means you can enjoy a candle’s scent without adding candle smoke to your indoor air.

 Air quality in your home is something you should be concerned about, especially if you spend a lot of time indoors.
 That’s because you don’t want to compromise your indoor air.
 After all, it can significantly affect your family’s health.
 However, if you suspect your house’s air quality is experiencing some harmful effects from candles, reach out to Expert Air Control.
 Our team of licensed professionals will provide you with suitable air quality solutions and services.

-We also offer gas piping, water heaters, preventative maintenance, air conditioning, heating, duct cleaning, duct sealing, and electrical services to the residents of Puyallup, WA.
+We also offer gas piping, preventative maintenance, air conditioning, heating, duct cleaning, duct sealing, and electrical services to the residents of Puyallup, WA.
 Give us a call today to book a service appointment.